As far as famous landmarks go, le Moulin Rouge is way up there, alongside the Sacré-Coeur, both attracting hordes of tourists on a daily basis.

 In short, bordering communes were partially or entirely annexed to Paris, expanding and reshaping the map of the city.
 As a result, the number of arrondissements went up from 12 to 20.
 And thus, the 18th was born, formed by of parts of the former towns of Montmartre and La Chapelle.

-Encompassing different neighbourhoods such as la Goutte d’or, Montmartre, Pigalle and Chateau-Rouge (some official and unofficial administrative districts).
+Encompassing different neighbourhoods such as la Goutte d’or, Montmartre, North Pigalle and Chateau-Rouge, Jules-Joffrin, Place de Clichy (some official and unofficial administrative districts).
+There is so much to write about, all neighbourhoods will not be included in the article.

 One cannot easily define this arrondissement with just a few words: diverse and eclectic might do the job, but they are far from enough.